Netanyahu in Washington: Combative talk, little substance – DW – 07/25/2024

 The domestic political atmosphere is complicated, and analysts say Netanyahu's message would have made more sense if it had been delivered earlier.

-"When I think about it, the timing is so odd," said Brian Katulis, a US foreign policy expert at the Washington-based Middle East Institute, or MEI.
-"It might have been better if he did it between October and the spring when the Republican Party, under Mike Johnson, held up funding for Israel's defense for about six months," he argued, referring to a delay in passing assistance packages for Ukraine and Israel earlier this year.
+"When I think about it, the timing is so odd," said Brian Katulis, a US foreign policy expert at the Washington-based Middle East Institute.
+"It might have been better if he did it between October and the spring when the Republican Party, under [Speaker] Mike Johnson, held up funding for Israel's defense for about six months," he argued, referring to a delay in passing assistance packages for Ukraine and Israel earlier this year.

 Republican lawmakers had demanded stricter controls on the US' southern border in return for their vote on the assistance packages.